eclipse-iofog/iofog.org/content/docs/1.2.0/tools/iofogctl.md

 - Go 1.12.1+ ([installation instructions](https://golang.org/doc/install))

-In order to use `iofogctl` for non-local deployments, you will need to provide your own infrastructure.
-This means you will need to provision a Kubernetes cluster and a set of edge nodes.
+In order to use `iofogctl` for non-local deployments, we'll need to provide our own infrastructure.
+This means we'll need to provision a Kubernetes cluster and a set of edge nodes.

-IoFog also provides [tools for infrastructure setup](https://github.com/eclipse-iofog/platform) to setup Kubernetes cluster and Agents.
-Please see [Platform tutorial](../platform/platform-tutorial.html)
+IoFog also provides [tools for infrastructure setup](https://github.com/eclipse-iofog/platform) to set up a Kubernetes cluster and Agents.
+Please see [Platform tutorial](../platform/platform-tutorial.html).

 The following table lists all prerequisites required to deploy or connect to individual ioFog components (Controller, Connector and Agent).
 Note that `iofogctl` does not expose direct interaction with the connector.